Digital Financial Services

 In doing so, regulators seek to learn from policy and regulatory approaches that have been successfully tested and implemented in other countries.
-The AFI Digital Financial Services (DFS) Working Group actively supports these peer-to-peer learning efforts and provides an ideal platform for exchanging knowledge and experiences among regulators.
+AFI's Digital Financial Services Working Group (DFSWG) actively supports these peer-to-peer learning efforts and provides an ideal platform for exchanging knowledge and experiences among regulators.

 While developing enabling environments for DFS, regulators face key policy and regulatory questions such as:

 - How to balance openness and innovation with sufficient certainty about the soundness of the regulatory framework?

 - How to regulate and safeguard the issuance of new digital payment instruments like e-money?

 - What are the main AML/CFT concerns in relation to digital financial services?

 - What are the key regulatory issues regarding sound mobile-enabled cross-border payments?

 - What are the key principles in the supervision and oversight of digital financial services?

 - How to foster interoperability and effective interconnection within different digital financial services models?

 - What are the main implications for regulators with regards to establishing successful agent networks for bank and non-bank mobile financial services providers?